ms/buildtogether.tech/src/errors.md

 index 3 out of range
 ```

 So where do exceptions come from?
-The answer is that programmers can <span
+The answer is that programmers can [% i "exception!raise" "raise exception" %][% g raise_exception %]raise[% /g %][% /i %] them
-g="raise_exception" i="exception!raise; raise exception">raise</span> them
 explicitly:

 ```py